intel/llvm/sycl/doc/extensions/ITTAnnotations/ITTAnnotations.rst

 Data Parallel C++ compiler automatically instruments user code through SPIRITTAnnotations LLVM pass, which is enabled for targets, that natively support specialization constants (i.e., SPIR-V targets).
+Annotations are generated for barriers, atomics, work item start and finish.
 To minimize the effect of ITT annotations on the performance of the device code, the implementation is guarded with a specialization constant check.
 This allows users and tools to have one version of the annotated code that may be built